indiv0/colonize/README.md

 the terrain with new parameters.

 - Movement: W/A/S/D/Q/E
+- Moving a Dwarf: Select them with the mouse first, then use Z/X/C/V/B/N
 - Orientation: Arrow Keys or Numpad Arrows (WASM); Mouse (Native)
 - Terrain:
     - Y-Offset (+/- 1): U/H